MoralCode/Jekyll-EWP/README.md

 # Jekyll-EWP
 A jekyll plugin to generate [Paypal Encrypted Web payment](https://developer.paypal.com/docs/paypal-payments-standard/integration-guide/encryptedwebpayments/#id08A3I0QC0X4) buttons on the fly.

-*NOTE:* This plugin is **NOT** compatible with github-pages and requires a paypal business or sandbox account
+*NOTE:* This plugin is **NOT compatible with GitHub Pages** and requires a PayPal business or sandbox account in order to generate or download the appropriate certificates to make this plugin work.

+## Demo
+There is a demo page available in the demo folder to show how it works.
+However, because this plugin is incompatible with Github Pages and requires a PayPal account, I cannot host a demo.

+The `run.sh` file in the demo provides a place to put the required environment variables that make the plugin work.

 ## Installation